CorrelAid/hugo-website/content/en/correlaid-x/netherlands.md

 teaches statistics.
 He loves statistics, data visualization, and working with passionate teammates and is excited to combine all this at CorrelAid.
 You can find him on twitter
 @florianwanders​ and at ​ florianwanders.github.io​ .
 {{< /person >}}

+{{< person
+    name="Jacob"
+    subline="CorrelAidX Nederland"
+    img="/images/people/nl-jacob.jpg"
+    data-email="netherlands@correlaid.org"
+    data-to="CorrelAidX Netherlands"
+    link-color="ca-red-text"
+    x="1"
+>}}
+Jacob obtained an undergrad in International Business Administration and is currently studying Computer Science and Engineering at the TU Delft, where he is focussing on data science and engineering.
+Through the combination of both business and technical skills, he hopes to contribute to making the Dutch chapter of CorrelAid a great success.
+{{< /person >}}